Gay Marriage Counselling

-Where does a Gay Marriage go for help?
-We achieved civil partnerships & the right to marry.
+Where does your Gay Marriage go for help?
+In Britain we achieved civil partnerships & the right to marry.
 Later, some of us discovered that we were struggling to meet the demands of these commitments.
 What do we do when our marriages are struggling or breaking-up?
 Let's talk about taking our most important Gay, Lesbian, Bi & Queer relationships to a real-life, gay-marriage counsellor!
-Counsellor Dean Richardson MNCS(Accred/Reg) ~ a distinctive, useful therapy service employing over 21 years+ expertise...
+Counsellor Dean Richardson MNCS(Accred/Reg) ~ a distinctive, useful, video counselling service employing over 22 years+ expertise...

 Aims for Gay Marriage Counselling

 If a primary aim of counselling is to assist a gay marriage, how do we create a distinctive & effective therapy that resolves this marriage’s distinct difficulties?

 Unlike some therapy services, this is not a one-size-fits-all approach to gay couple / marriage counselling (what some call: "manualised").
 Instead, this is a facilitated / therapeutic approach with a professionally experienced gay relationship counsellor (who's been practising for over 22 years now).